emaloney/MBDataEnvironment/README.md

 $cats[1].length
 ```

-This expression yields the value of the `length` property of the object at index `1` of the `NSArray` associated with the variable named "`cats`".
+This expression yields the value of the `length` property of the object at index `1` of the `NSArray` associated with the variable named `cats`.

 In this example, the value yielded would be the number `6`, which is the length of the string "`Duncan`".